• Skip to primary navigation

 Why does my chicken salad get watery?

 Your chicken salad probably got watery after sitting in the fridge because of the celery or any other water filled ingredient in it.
-I would just mix it all together or add another small dollop of mayo or yogurt to thicken it up again.
+Mix it all together or add another small dollop of mayo or yogurt to thicken it up again.
 Either way.

 How long is homemade chicken salad good?

-Pre-made food is usually good for about 3-5 days, when stored in an air-tight container in the fridge, this chicken cranberry walnut salad should last 3-5 days in the fridge too.
+Pre-made food is usually good for about 3-5 days, when stored in an air-tight container in the fridge, this cranberry walnut chicken salad should last 5+ days in the fridge too.
 Definitely give it a sniff before eating.
-And remember the classic food safety advice: keep hot foods hot & cold foods cold.

 • Chicken: Check out these chicken dishes